RoneoOrg/hugo-shortcode-roneo-collection/README.md

 ### List Github stars

-**Objective**: Display a list of the last starred repositories on Github on your website.
+**Mission**: Display a list of the last starred repositories on Github on your website.
 This list is automatically updated every time the website is rebuilt.

 **Screenshot:**